UsmanNizamani/Zakat-Calculator/Readme.txt

 requirements

-For accurate results please enter accrate silver and gold rate at that time.
+For accurate results please enter accurate silver and gold rate at that time.